snofla/WhatWatchKit/README.markdown

 }

-let categories = try await What.categoryOfWatch(in: watchImage) print("The watch is classified as "\(categories.first?.label)")
+let category = try await What.categoryOfWatch(in: watchImage) print("The watch is classified as "\(categories.first?.label)")
 ```